d3vd00m/NFT-Collection/README.md

 </ls>

 ### Prerequisites
-You should have completed the <a href="https://github.com/d3vd00m/Whitelist-Dapp.git" target="_blank">Whitelist dApp</a>
+You should have completed the <a href="https://github.com/d3vd00m/Whitelist-Dapp.git">Whitelist dApp</a>

 ### Demo here